Circumcision is the surgical removal of the foreskin. The foreskin is a flap of skin that covers the tip of the penis.

 - Damage to the tip of the penis

 Prior to Procedure

-- Cream—A cream may be applied to the penis.
-This cream will help to numb the area.
-It is often done about 60-90 minutes before the circumcision.
+- Cream—A cream may be applied to the penis to numb the area.

-- Nerve block—This is a medication injected near the penis.
-The medication will block the nerve that runs to the penis.
+- Nerve block—A medicine may be injected near the penis to block the nerve that runs to it.
 This will make the entire penis numb.
-It may be used in a hospital setting.

 Description of the Procedure